CobyNguyen/CobyNguyen/README.md

 @CobyNguyen

-I’m interested in coding in Python to learn it and learning C
+I’m interested in Python to learn it and learning C so I can have exerience with a "lower level" language.

 I’m currently learning Python.
 Next year I will be taking a Java course though